mozilla-services/docs/source/token/apis.rst

 **X-Client-State**

-    An optional base64-urlsafe string, up to 32 characters long, that can be sent to identity a unique configuration of client-side state.
+    An optional string that can be sent to identity a unique configuration of client-side state.
+It may be up to 32 characters long, and must contain only characters from the urlsafe-base64 alphaebet (i.e. alphanumeric characters, underscore and hyphen) and the period.

     A change in the value of this header will cause the user's node allocation to be reset.
 Clients should include any client-side state that is necessary for accessing the selected app.

     For example, clients accessing :ref:`server_storage_api_15` might
-    include a hash  of the encryption key in this header, since a change in the encryption key will make any existing data unreadable.
+    include a hex-encoded hash  of the encryption key in this header, since a change in the encryption key will make any existing data unreadable.

 Response Headers